candemiroguz/NugetPackagesDownloader/README.md

 ﻿# NuGet Packages Downloader

-This console application allows you to download all available versions of a specified NuGet package.
+NuGet Packages Downloader is a console application that allows you to download all available versions of a specified NuGet package.
 It is developed using .NET 8.

 ## Features